Warbo/chriswarbo-net/projects/activecode/index.md

 ### Execution Order ###

+PanPipe executes code in the order it appears in the source document (although it uses two passes: one for code blocks and one for inline code, so it's a bad idea to rely on execution order between the two).

-Blocks are executed from the top of a document to the bottom.
-We can change the order they're *displayed* in by capturing their output to files and dumping them out later.
+We can change the order that results are *displayed* in by capturing their output to files and dumping them out later.
 For example, to show a program listing *after* its results:

 ````{.markdown pipe="tee order.sh"}
 ```{pipe="cat > code.sh"}